 In case you haven’t heard, Google has been working on a Material Design 2 revamp and instances of it have already started to appear.
 We’ve seen some new elements with a more rounded approach incorporating Google’s new material design 2 guidelines.
-With all the focus on Android, you’d be forgiven to think that Google considers Android as the future.
 However, with the inclusion of Android apps on Chromebooks, it was made clear that the company is betting on ChromeOS when it comes to larger screens.
-Keeping up with the interface changes, Chrome will now let you customize the new tab page if you’re using Chrome 70.0.3534.4.
+Keeping up with the interface changes, Chrome will let you customize the new tab page if you’re using Chrome 70.0.3534.4.

-If you click on the three-dot menu button in your Chrome and go to Help > About Google Chrome, you’ll notice you have version Version 65.0.3325.181 installed.
+If you click on the three-dot menu button in your Chrome and go to Help > About Google Chrome, you’ll notice you have Version 65.0.3325.181 installed.
 If you’re not always connected to the internet you’ll have an even older version of Chrome.
-So how do you get Chrome version 70 or above?
-Just like on Android, Google maintains several Chrome channels on Windows/Linux/Mac and even ChromeOS.
-If you want the new customizable new tab page you’ll need to download Chrome Dev.
+So, how do you get Chrome version 70 or above?
+Like Android, Google maintains several Chrome channels on Windows/Linux/Mac and even ChromeOS.
+If you want the new customizable tab page you’ll need to download Chrome Dev.
 Once you have it installed, follow the steps below.

 Downloads